MEDICAL PACKAGE TESTING

 Shelf and Shipping Box Design and Configuration

-Through our extensive work with startups, Life Science Outsourcing’s engineering teams have regularly manufactured products for the customer’s clinical trials.
-For clinical trial production, our experts provide label designing, tooling and fixture designing, risk analysis, failure mode effect analysis (FMEA), product inspections, and process validations.
+Through our extensive work with startups, Life Science Outsourcing’s engineering teams have regularly manufactured products for customer clinical trials.
+Our experts provide label designing, tooling and fixture designing, risk analysis, failure mode effect analysis (FMEA), product inspections, and process validations.

-Through our comprehensive suite of solutions, Life Science Outsourcing coordinates support services such as sterilization validations and package testing and validations.
+Through our comprehensive suite of solutions, Life Science Outsourcing coordinates support services such as sterilization validation and package testing.
 In addition, our engineers can assist you in defining and developing assembly processes, writing product and packaging specifications, and creating validation protocols and reports.